Eworm/Prestige-Worldwide/DOCUMENTATION.md

         {{ /prestige_world_wide:calendar }}
     </ul>

-Events added with [Happy Dates](https://statamic.com/marketplace/addons/prestige-worldwide) will also be used in the calendar!
+Events added with [Happy Dates](https://statamic.com/marketplace/addons/happy-dates) will also be show in the calendar!